abhishek-bits/system-design/README.md

 Every request should follow the Rule: `R + W <= N`

-Let's Replica #2 after executing `write(4, 50)` crashed and then the read query for all three replicas resulted in (40, 40) as the second replica didn't respond.
+Let's assume that Replica #2 after executing `write(4, 50)` crashed and then the read query for all three replicas resulted in (40, 40) as the second replica didn't respond.
 Finally, the reponse will be recorded as 40 (instead of 50).

 Can we make this system a **Strongly Consistent** system ?